| Welcome to the lava tube

 Start here: BIRTH of a LAVA TUBE

-Check out my new book on lava tubes, based on the Virtual Lava Tube, called CAVES OF FIRE: INSIDE AMERICA'S LAVA TUBES.
+Check out the revised second edition of my book on lava tubes, based on the Virtual Lava Tube, called CAVES OF FIRE: INSIDE AMERICA'S LAVA TUBES.

-It is both a guide to lava tube features (with many more examples of each than shown here on the website) and describes and pictures many lava tubes that you can easily find and visit in national, state, and county parks and forests.
-It has 128 pages with 345 color images.
+It is both a guide to lava tube features (with many more photos than shown here on the website) and a guide to the many lava tubes open to the public to visit in national, state, and county parks and forests.
+It has 144 full color pages with over 400 images.

 |Created: August 4, 2000